 Xi Zhai has been featured as soloist with several orchestras in China and in Germany.
 He has performed with renowned conductors such as Karsten Januschke, Erich Wächter, Elahiu von Erlenbach, Chen Xieyang, Bian Zhushan, Chen Zuohuang, and Fu Renchang.

-Since April 2018 Xi Zhai holds a faculty position at the Music University in Frankfurt.
+Since April 2018 Xi Zhai holds a faculty position at the Frankfurt University of Music and Performing Arts.